The Hidden Wonders of the Musée des Arts et Métiers: Paris’ Museum of Art and Invention

 The handle now sits in a building that houses the Musée’s reserves, which turn out to be the majority of its collection, a compilation almost too boggling to comprehend.
 They include, just for starters:

 This staircase model, which is only a foot tall.

-An inlaid music box whose brass chimes were shaped as bees.
-As well as a book of the 19th century architectural details of Paris whose pages stack up almost 8″ high; a two-foot long pair of 17th century binoculars; an early Citroen sedan cut completely in half, including the motor; and row after row of vintage tools.
-This building is where most of the restoration work is done by Jean-Luc Chazoule and his team, and where scholars can come to study the early fruit of invention.
+An inlaid music box whose brass chimes were shaped as bees; a book of the 19th-century architectural details of Paris whose pages stack up almost 8 inches high; a 2-foot-long pair of 17th-century binoculars; an early Citroen sedan cut completely in half, including the motor; and row after row of vintage tools.
+This building is where most of the restoration work is done by Jean-Luc Chazoule and his team, and where scholars can come to study the early fruits of invention.

 Singer had created a machine so versatile, so quick, and so powerful that its cost of a few months’ wages could be overlooked.
 Stick on a decal of a lotus blossom or sphinx and its popularity, at least with collectors, was assured.

 This beautiful bit of metal and wood was designed to make hand files, and to do so very precisely.
 A file in the shop is a useful if mundane tool.
 It acts like a scraper, harder than everything else around it, and it leaves a mark.
 Mongrel, in a way, because it can cut in any direction, it is not usually graceful in its appearance even if what it creates is.